Installation Options

 • Don't use painted ladders, as the paint may hide faults.

-• Don't stand on roof tiles unless absolutely necessary; use the cat ladder or a creeper board for access to a chimney.
+• Don't stand on roof tiles unless absolutely necessary; use the cat ladder or a creeper board to access a chimney.

 • Don't fix ladders to uneven ground; use packing to level the ladder.